 Table of Contents

 Data visualization is a fundamental step for successful data analysis.
-By giving your information a visual context, you make it more understandable and prepared to identify trends, patterns, or problems.
+By giving your information a visual context, you make it more understandable.
+Making your insights more focused will also help you identify rafts of valuable new trends, patterns, or problems.

-There are many chart types available and each one of them plays an important role in a professional BI dashboard.
+There are many chart types available in today’s digital realm and each one of them plays an important role in a professional BI dashboard.
 To choose the perfect mix of visualizations, you need to know exactly what story you want to tell with your data and what visual tool will be the best to do so.
-In this post, we will introduce you to one of the most straightforward types of data visualizations, the gauge chart.

 The gauge chart is a suitable chart for executive dashboards.
 And it proves particularly useful in situations where the expected value of the data is already known, this way business departments, managers, or employees can easily understand where they stand with that specific metric just by looking at the chart.